 Close neighbors Cuba and the U.S. have had one of the world’s strangest relationships.
 Think of it: A Caribbean island-nation of just 11 million people locked in a seemingly permanent standoff with a superpower.
-The row drags on for half a century, bringing the world to the brink of nuclear war, reshaping the culture and politics of the third-largest U.S. state, and outliving the Cold War that provoked the dispute in the first place.
-Then the two establish diplomatic relations and the U.S. eases a five-decade trade embargo.
-Now a new U.S. president, Donald Trump, has dialed back the normalization process.
-And relations have been disrupted by a mysterious series of health “attacks” on U.S. officials in Cuba.
+The row has ebbed and flowed for more than half a century, bringing the world to the brink of nuclear war, reshaping the culture and politics of the third-largest U.S. state, and outliving the Cold War that provoked the dispute in the first place.
+The longtime enemies established diplomatic relations in 2015 when Barack Obama was U.S. president, and the U.S. eased a five-decade trade embargo.
+Then Donald Trump replaced Obama and reversed course, imposing painful economic sanctions and new travel restrictions on Cuba.
+The next U.S. president, Joe Biden, has signaled he wants to turn the clock back (but not too far) and rethaw relations.